QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: PDF and Wigner distributions in the gluon spectator model

 \subsection{Model parameters and numerical fitting}

 As previously discussed, the wave function in the AdS/QCD inspired model is constructed in such a way that its asymptotic form recovers the standard unpolarized gluon parton distribution function.
-As can be seen in Eq. (\ref{softwall}), $a$ and $b$ are included in order do capture the small--x feature where the PDF follow a power-law behavior $x^{b}$, motivated by Regge theory and the high energy scattering data, while at large $x$ they are constrained by QCD power counting rules $(1-x)^{a}$ \cite{Brodsky_1995}.
-Therefore, the unintegrated gluon correlation function for the leading twist gluon transverse momentum distribution (TMD) in a semi-inclusive process was done by the authors in \cite{Mulders:2000sh, Chakrabarti:2023djs} with the unpolarized gluon TMD defined as
+As can be seen in Eq. (\ref{softwall}), $a$ and $b$ are included in order do capture the small--$x$ feature where the PDF follow a power--law behavior $x^{b}$, motivated by Regge theory and the high--energy scattering data, while at large $x$ they are constrained by QCD power counting rules $(1-x)^{a}$ \cite{Brodsky_1995}.
+Therefore, the unintegrated gluon correlation function for the leading twist gluon transverse momentum distribution in a semi--inclusive process was done by the authors in \cite{Mulders:2000sh, Chakrabarti:2023djs} with the unpolarized gluon TMD defined as in Equations (9), (10) and (11) in the reference \cite{Chakrabarti:2023djs}

 with

 where $M$ is the proton mass and $M_X$ is the spectator mass, in order to guarantee the stability of the proton, the hierarchy $M_X > M$ is taken.
 Finally, from Eq. (\ref{gluon_unpol_TMD}), the collinear unpolarized PDF, $f_1^{g}(x)$, is obtained by integrating the transverse momentum,